 Motor Vehicle Accident Prevention Plan

 - “Drive Safe, Stay Alive” was a video that all the departmental staff watched.
-This video aimed at creating an awareness about direct and indirect accident costs based on motor vehicle accident analysis.
+This video is aimed at creating awareness about direct and indirect accident costs based on motor vehicle accident analysis.

 - The provincial government traffic safety department also presented other reasons.
 These were the implications of distracted driving, impaired driving, and other dangerous driving.